Manniacalifornica/Manniacalifornica/README.md

 - 👀 I’m interested in ... almost everything
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... idk just do something on here if you know how
+- 📫 How to reach me ... idk just do something on here if you know how and hopefully I'll see it
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-- I would like to eventually be able to contribute to projects like Debian, Arch, Linux, Grub, maybe mint, KDE
-- Some of my favorite programs are bash, btop, rsync, ssh, nano, exiftool, ventoy, gparted, uxplay, brightnessctl

 <!---
 Manniacalifornica/Manniacalifornica is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.